 Approval Requirements has the meaning given in clause 9(a);

-Building Quote Service means any dealing with any builder or construction business that Superdraft undertakes on behalf of the Client and/or in relation to any Services and includes the preparation or revision of any documentation and/or any provision of an independent bill of quantities for any project;
+Building Quote Service means any dealing with any builder or construction business that Superdraft undertakes on behalf of the Client to obtain build quotes;

 Consequential Loss includes special, indirect, consequential, incidental or punitive damages or damages for loss of expected savings, loss of use, loss of opportunity, loss of profit, loss of revenue, increased financing costs, loss arising from delay and whether or not the possibility or potential extent of the loss or damage was known or foreseeable, and whether arising from a claim under indemnity, contract, tort (including negligence) in equity, statute or otherwise;

 Client means the person who engages and/or receives the Services of Superdraft;

 Client Engagement Service Fee means the fee that Superdraft charges the Partner Builder or Consultant for the “Client Engagement Service”;